 19. Flavor Queen Pluot Plums

-The development of this hybrid plum began in the late 1980s when a breeder from California wanted to create a new type of fruit with an improved taste and appearance.
-After years of careful cultivation, the Flavor Queen Pluot was born.
+The development of this hybrid began in the late 1980s when a California breeder aimed to create fruit with improved taste and appearance.
+The result is the Flavor Queen Pluot, also affectionately known as "Dinosaur Eggs," due to its large size and unique color.

 20. Friar Plums